surtlab/How_to_recreate_published_figures/Preventative_Tailocin_Fig2.md

 **Step 4: Create the Plot Background**

 This step does a couple of different things at once.
 First, note the '%>%' function which acts as a pipe between commands.
 Next, note that I am reordering the factors on the x-axis to be shown in the order I want.
 You can alter the orders here in case you'd like to rearrange how the data is presented.
 Next I am labelling the axes and getting rid of the legend.
-All of these commands create a graph which I've called 'p'.
+All of these commands create a graph which I've called `p`.

+*also important to note that if you are copy/pasting the lines below that the '+' cannot be on a new line or the code will not work*

 ```
 p<-Fig2_data%>%